aravind-deva/WQUCapstone/README.md

 ### Repo Structure

-**UniversityData-WQU.ipynb** specifically contains notebook as per **Design Module M4 of the Capstone Course** and explores the datasets provided by the university
+**UniversityData-WQU.ipynb** contains notebook as per **Design Module M4 of the Capstone Course** and explores the datasets provided by the university

-**KiteConnect-WQU.ipynb** specifically contains notebook related to  **Analyze Module M3 of the Capstone Course** and explores datasets from zerodha Kite Connect API
+**KiteConnect-WQU.ipynb**  contains notebook related to  **Analyze Module M3 of the Capstone Course** and explores datasets from zerodha Kite Connect API

 ### Dependencies